nievemarieoropa-droid/Barangay-Automated-Financial-Reporting-System-BAFRS-/STYLE_GUIDE.md

 Always isolate a fresh work branch off the updated main structure before editing code: git checkout -b feature/your-feature-name.

 Commit changes locally using meaningful tracking statements: git commit -m "Add role-based access validation logic".

 Push your work branch up to the centralized workspace, and open a formal Pull Request (PR) for team peer evaluation before merging into main.

+Push your work branch up to the centralized workspace, and open a formal Pull Request (PR) for team peer evaluation before merging into main.